QishuaiWen/DEPICT/README.md

 <p align="center"> <img src="DEPICT.png" width="800px"/> <br> <em>DEPICT overview</em> </p>

 ## 📣 News
+[2026/4/3] Our new paper, [MiTA Attention](https://arxiv.org/pdf/2602.01219), includes a linear-time Transformer for semantic segmentation (see Tab.
+5).

 [2025/9/19] Our follow-up paper has been accepted to NeurIPS 2025 as a Spotlight🌟!
 See [CBSA](https://github.com/QishuaiWen/CBSA).

 [2024/9/26] This paper has been accepted to NeurIPS 2024 as a Poster!